 Am I trying to stop the rain, or I’m trying not to get wet?

-I can start to become active in my problem-solving because if I'm trying to solve the problem of stopping the rain, that will be a fool's mission.
-I am not in control over the weather, but I am in control over if I get wet in the rain.
+I can start to become active in my problem-solving because if I’m trying to solve the problem of stopping the rain, that will be a fool’s mission.
+I am not in control over the weather but in control over whether I get wet in the rain.

 So, it can look like focusing on what is in your control and releasing all attachment and energy to what is not in control.